Earned distribution

 Give every AI visibility report a clean share asset.

 Badges turn a scan into something users can cite on their site, in launch notes, and in founder updates.
-The goal is simple: useful proof first, natural attribution second.
+The goal is simple: measured proof first, optional attribution second.

 Scanned by AnswerMeter